andrewmat32/prime-shine/README.md

 - Leverage CSS and SCSS to create scalable, maintainable, and animated experiences.
 - Deliver clean and modern websites that balance form and functionality.

 This project reflects my passion for web development and my dedication to creating professional, user-focused web experiences.
-Deployed on **[platform of your choice, e.g., Vercel, Netlify]** for top-tier performance and scalability.
+Deployed on **Vercel** for top-tier performance and scalability.